up

 HOMEWORK:

 Homework will be assigned during class.
 You are encouraged to work together on homework, but DO NOT COPY!
 Each problem solution that you turn in must be your own; The lowest one-fourth of your homework grades will be dropped.
+Late homework will not be accepted.
 Homework solutions will be posted on the course web page.

 Working the homework problems on time will help YOU to do well on the tests and exam.